sheamunion/snitching-on-sinatra/part2.md

-# Snitching on Sinatra, Part 2
+# Snitching on Sinatra Part 2

 # Recap
 In part 1, we created a simple web application with Sinatra that allowed us to